shreyansh-jain/shreyansh-jain/README.md

 My current project demands me to work on Ruby on Rails and I am presently working on my ROR skills to contribute in a better way to the team.

-Click <a href="https://blog.shreyanshjain.dev/">here</a> to read the detailed blogs about the problem statements which I solved using tech.
+Click [here](https://blog.shreyanshjain.dev/) to read the detailed blogs about the projects that I worked upon.